Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 The most significant thing that is worked on is grappling strength, which is interesting if many professional BJJ competitors appear skinny but can easily dominate a prominent opponent.

-Should I Do Body Building or BJJ for Cardio Training?
+Should I do bodybuilding or BJJ for Cardio Training?

 Bodybuilding or BJJ for Weight Loss?